wheelercj/find-restic-anchor/README.md

 # find-restic-anchor

-When a [Restic](https://restic.net/) backup takes longer than you expect, find-restic-anchor can help you figure out why by showing the size of each new and modified file in the latest snapshot.
+When a [Restic](https://restic.net/) backup takes longer than you expect, find-restic-anchor can help you figure out why by showing the size of each new and modified file in the snapshot.

 ```bash
 $ find-restic-anchor